ykmnkmi/jinja.dart/README.md

 template documentation. _work in progress_.

 ## Differences
+_work in progress_

 Common:
-- BigInt not supported
+- `BigInt` is not supported

 Filters:
 - `default` filter compares values with `null`

 Tests:
 - `defined` and `undefined` tests compares values with `null`
-- complex not supported
+- complex is not supported

-- _work in progress_

 ## Dynamic invocation
 _work in progress_